dselasea/comedy-crusade/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Digital Marketing Agency <a name="about-project"></a>
+# 📖 GH COMEDY CRUSADE <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**GH COMEDY CRUSADE is a Capstone Project** that tests your understanding of core web development skills like HTML, CSS, JavaScript, git and github.
+**GH COMEDY CRUSADE is a ** website set aside to showcase Ghanaian stand up comedy talents.
+This project is build to test my understanding and usage of HTML, CSS, JavaScript, git and github.

 ## 🛠 Built With <a name="built-with"></a>